pixelartexchange/artbase.sandbox.vol3/README.md

 ```

-## String of Bytes or String of Characters - Yes, Yes, Yes
+## String of Bytes or String of Characters?
+Yes, Yes, Yes

 In Ruby the String class can morph into three types: